 Shelley Luther, owner of the Dallas salon, Salon A La Mode, was jailed for seven days after she violated a local Corona virus-related business closure order, the Judge in her case wanted her to apologize to him for this infraction.
 Luther stood her grounding, explaining that being able to feed her children should not be criminal offense.The Sean Hannity Show is on weekdays from 3 pm to 6 pm ET on iHeartRadio and Hannity.com.
 Learn more about your ad-choices at https://www.iheartpodcastnetwork.comSee omnystudio.com/listener for privacy information.

-I warned you it's it's gonna be an emotional roller coaster, up and down and sideways and everywhere in between, and there you go.
+I warned you it's going to be an emotional roller coaster, up and down and sideways and every way in between.

-By the way, there is a special election going on, one to watch out in California.
+By the way, there is a special election going on, one to watch out in California that'll take place tomorrow.

-Now, by the it by the way, it's the only there's only one seat that a Republican held in Congress that Hillary won in the state of California.
+Now, by the way, it's the only, there's only one seat that a Republican held in Congress that Hillary won in the state of California.

-Republicans have have not flipped a seat Republican since 1998.
+Republicans have not flipped a seat Republican since 1998.

-Uh then you got a you know, a lifelong politician, nightmare candidate Christy Smith recently attacking Garcia for talking about his military service and claiming that she was more suited to be a Congresswoman because she has constitutional law books in her home office while Garcia has photos of planes.
+Then you got a lifelong politician, nightmare candidate, Christy Smith, recently attacking Garcia for talking about his military service and claiming that she was more suited to be a congresswoman because she has constitutional law books in her home office while Garcia has photos of planes.

 I'm like, wow, you can't make this up.

-You know, Smith raised taxes after promising her voters out there she wouldn't uh on local school board.
+You know, Smith raised taxes after promising her voters out there she wouldn't on local school boards.

 She fired teachers and their support staff.